whitep4nth3r/randomcodegenerator.lol/README.md

 ## Adding a new language

-The following guide will walk you through how to add a new language to the generator.
+The following instructions will guide you through how to add a new language to the generator.

 1. Add a new file in tools/utils called the language with a .js extension
 2. There are some helper functions available in tools/utils/helpers.js so the first step in your new empty js file is to import those functions: